lnxpy/pyaction/docs/tutorial.md

 ...
 ```

-You have to generate a [Personal GitHub Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as `INPUT_GITHUB_TOKEN` with the proper permissions.
+You have to generate a [Personal GitHub Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as `INPUT_GITHUB_TOKEN` *with the proper permissions*.
 The `INPUT_ISSUE_NUMBER` is the ID/number of an example issue that you want your action to work on.
 Probably an issue that is created via Issue Forms.

 ## Publishing in the Marketplace
 [GitHub Marketplace](https://github.com/marketplace) is a platform where tens of actions and GitHub Apps are being hosted and developed.
 You can also publish your own actions and third-party applications there too.